-Unfortunately, it takes a lot of time to follow sich methodology every time you have a question.
+Unfortunately, it takes a lot of time to follow such methodology every time you have a question.

-So what can you do to come up with a more real and bias free view points on life?
+So what can you do to come up with a more realistic and bias-free viewpoints on life?

 From a psychological point, the only way I do this is by observation and “Interviews”, and I have put Interviews by quotation because my interviews are nothing but friendly questions.

 Keep a close focus on your own bullshit when you are observing a situation, make sure you are not dismissing a case completely or partially by a make judgment made by your brain.
 When you reach a complicated case, then interview, approach and ask questions.

 How you ask the questions have a huge influence on the answer so make sure to keep your questions without any terms that would favor one answer over the other.
 Pay close attention to whomever you are asking, see through their bullshit, assess how much social pressure are they under atm? pay attention to how does that person see you?
 Are he/she trying to impress you with the answer? avoid straightforward and obvious/autopilot questions, they lead to nowhere.

 It is really pretty complicated to get a clear answer to ever speculation you have in your mind, I know that.

 And I need you to know and understand how complicated it is to know people, to know people on a deep level.

 I just want you to know that the assumptions you have about the world are filled with bullshit, yours, mine and everyone, especially our assumptions about people and the good vs evil, we tend to suck at those.